NLP-Projects/Vietnamese-Sentiment-Analysis/README.md

 This task focuses on mining opinions from comparative sentences, i.e., to identify entities to be compared and determine which entities are preferred by the author in a comparative sentence.

-For Vietnamese language, so far there is no systematic comparison between the performance of Vietnamese sentiment analysis systems.
-The VLSP 2016 campaign, therefore, targets at providing an objective evaluation measurement about performance (quality) of sentiment analysis tools, and encouraging the development of Vietnamese sentiment analysis systems with high accuracy.

 ### 2. Task Description

-The scope of the campaign this year is polarity classification, i.e., to evaluate the ability of classifying Vietnamese reviews/documents into one of three categories: “positive”, “negative”, or “neutral”.
-Other sentiment analysis tasks can be covered in the campaigns next years.
+This task is polarity classification, i.e., to evaluate the ability of classifying Vietnamese reviews/documents into one of three categories: “positive”, “negative”, or “neutral”.

-### 3. Data
+### 3. Data for Training and Testing
 A review can be very complex with different sentiments on various objects.
 Therefore, we set some constraints on the dataset as follows:

 The dataset only contains reviews having personal opinions.